 Additionally, Google Docs offers keyboard strikethrough shortcuts for many formatting options, making your text formatting tasks even more efficient.

-Applying Strikethrough Google Docs
+Applying Strikethrough in Google Docs

 Strikethrough is a valuable formatting option in Google Docs, allowing you to cross out text for various purposes.